 Graduates of the AAB/BS CIS program are expected to qualify for such positions as programmer trainees, programmer/analysts, software developers, computer operators, or network specialists in business, industry and government organizations.

 See the job outlook for computer and information systems managers, from the U.S. Department of Labor.

 The Cisco Networking Academy Program centers on teaching students to design, build and maintain computer networks.

 Students receive hands-on experience with state-of-the-art networking equipment to prepare them for the 21st century workplace.

 The program also prepares students for the Cisco Certified Network Associate exam.

 Baccalaureate (BS) Degree Programs:

 Minor degrees will only be awarded at the time a student receives a baccalaureate degree and only if the over-all GPA for the minor courses is at least a 2.0.

-Please note: The information contained in these file(s) is current as of May 21, 2012.
-Contact Academic Advising Services for any updates.
+Please note: Contact CAST Advising Services for any updates.